Flags of America: ACLU's heavy typographic campaign is as powerful as it gets

 “The American administration has chosen to treat these refugees as criminals, separating their families, and locking them in detention centers.
 The government justifies these policies with racist, untrue rhetoric.
 It is estimated that there are over 2000 children in detention centers without their parents.
 Many are sleeping on concrete floors and have extremely limited access to healthcare, nutritious food, and proper hygiene.”

-Freyja, an artist who works with photography, typography, and illustration to create striking campaigns and visuals with impact and her collaboration with the Americal Civil Liberties Union is a fine example of why branding a message is needed, even in times of pure humane needs.
+Freyja, an artist who works with photography, type and illustration to create striking campaigns and visuals with impact, proves that branding a message is needed the most in times of humanitarian crisis.

-Donate to The American Civil Liberties Union - a team of individuals focused on defending the rights of immigrant families- here and explore Anjela Freyja’s design for good efforts here.
+Donate to The American Civil Liberties Union - a team of individuals focused on defending the rights of immigrant families here.